Go back

 We don’t because we are only looking at the final outcome.

-What if we discovered that there was one page section that massively hurt conversions?
+What if the culprit was one page section?
 This is confirmed by the fact that visitors who didn’t interact with this section converted at a high rate.

 And to understand those core page elements, one needs to track them.